smaht-dac/smaht-portal/docs/public/smaht_nomenclature.rst

                 <td>3AC</td>
                 <td>Skin, Calf</td>
                 <td>Fresh</td>
-                <td class="text-left">Will be used to isolate fibroblasts.
+                <td >Will be used to isolate fibroblasts.
 Could potentially still use "3AC" protocol for fibroblasts, but will need discussion.</td>
             </tr>
             <tr>
                 <td>3AD</td>